-- Ethics committees across Maryland and at the NIH; and
+- Ethics committees across Maryland and at NIH.

-Organizes Initiatives to Increase Access to Medicines in Third World Countries.
+Organizes initiatives to increase access to medicines in Third World countries.
 The Law and Health Care Program organized a unique symposium that brought together legal academics, bioethicists, lawyers, and medical researchers from North America and southern Africa for an international roundtable.
-The symposium, "Clinical Trials and Access to Essential Medicines in African Countries,” was held at the law school on Oct.
+The symposium, "Clinical Trials and Access to Essential Medicines in African Countries,” was held at the law school Oct.
 30, 2016. http://www.law.umaryland.edu/about/news_details.html?news=1652

-The Cardin Requirement - Unique among law schools nationally, the University of Maryland Francis King Carey School of Law requires every student who initially enrolls as a first year, full-time day student to provide legal services to people who are poor or otherwise lack access to justice as a prerequisite to graduation.
+The Cardin Requirement: Unique among law schools nationally, the University of Maryland Carey School of Law requires every student who initially enrolls as a first-year, full-time day student to provide legal services to people who are poor or otherwise lack access to justice as a prerequisite to graduation.
 The Cardin Requirement results in more than 150 students contributing over 75,000 hours of free legal service annually, making the Clinical Law Program one of the largest public interest firms in Maryland.
 Accordingly, the core of the law school's commitment to ensuring and enhancing the quality of justice in society is expressed through the Cardin Requirement.

-The Clinical Law Program - For more than a decade, Maryland's Clinical Law Program has been ranked among the nation's top ten by U.S. News & World Report.
+Clinical Law Program: For more than a decade, Maryland's Clinical Law Program has been ranked among the nation's top 10 by U.S. News & World Report.
 A national leader, it was the first law school program in the country to receive the John Minor Wisdom Award, the American Bar Association's leading public service honor.